Setting Up Your Environment page

 npm create vite@5 place-my-order -- --template react-ts

-The command runs npm with vite to create a new application named "place-my-order".
+The command runs npm, using vite to create a new application named "place-my-order".
 Vite will use its "react-ts" template to generate the React application with TypeScript support.

 Now cd into the new directory created for the application and install the required packages: